MihirYJoshi/cse15l-lab-reports/lab1.md

 <img width="424" alt="Screenshot 2023-01-25 at 1 27 42 PM" src="https://user-images.githubusercontent.com/43663025/214694924-b7815ac3-1776-42ed-948c-2a3ff2fd20cc.png">

 The Second Step is to Remotely Connect to the Server:
 First ssh into the server with your account name.
 The name is `cs151wi23zz` with the zz replaced with ones personal code.
-Add @ieng6.ucsd.edu as that is the server that one would need to ssh into.
+Add @ieng6.ucsd.edu as that is the server that one would need to `ssh` into.
+One must use the command `ssh cs151wi23zz@ieng6.ucsd.edu` to connect to the server.
 One must type in yes if it is ones first time.
 Then enter the password assiciated with the account.

 <img width="573" alt="Screenshot 2023-01-11 at 11 20 30 AM" src="https://user-images.githubusercontent.com/43663025/211921210-3f7ca91d-4263-41e2-806f-ab4123028d41.png">